shipaviu/cosmic_themes/README.md

-# cosmic_themes
-Themes for RUST-based COSMIC Desktop from System76
+# Themes for COSMIC-Desktop from System76